The Florida Project-2017

 Revolting Rhymes-2016

-By far my favorite of the bunch and also by far the longest in length, the offering based on the book of the same name by legendary author, Roald Dahl, Revolting Rhymes is a dark and disturbing collection of fairy tales, all intertwined.
+By far my favorite of the bunch and also by far the longest in length, Revolting Rhymes is based on the book of the same name by legendary author Roald Dahl.

 The short is only part one of a two-part collection as part one concludes with a cliffhanger assuring the viewer will see the next chapter.

-With a crisp written story and intelligent premise, Revolting Rhymes is the most unique and most deserving of the Oscar statuette since the complexities alone make it the most cerebral.
+With a crisp written story and intelligent premise, Revolting Rhymes is the most unique and deserving of the Oscar statuette since its complexities make it the most cerebral.
 Grade: A

 Negative Space-2017